kgish/gishtech.com/README.md

 Now all we have to do during the initialization is to access this file and map the original banner image name to the fingerprinted one.

-I chose to do this with an [ember initializer](https://guides.emberjs.com/v2.6.0/applications/initializers/) called `asset-map`:
+I chose to do this with an [Ember Initializer](https://guides.emberjs.com/v2.6.0/applications/initializers/) called `asset-map`:

 ```